Cellar Door Project Shiraz

 Second step sees the cellar door team “foot stomp” the grapes.
 A fun and fruity task with a bit of mess thrown in.
 Then for the next week, the team members take turns plunging.
 To extract colour and tannin in the wine while the grapes are fermenting.
 They even enlist the help from cellar door visitors (we’re nothing if not resourceful).

 The next, even messier stage is pressing the grapes, using a basket press.
 It’s incredibly satisfying to watch the grape juice flow through the press and move one step closer to magically becoming wine.

 The juice is then “racked” into barrels where it sits peacefully, until instructions are given for the next steps.

-The next phase of the project sees the wine racked off its malolactic lees into tank and analysed in the laboratory, where small adjustments and additions are made before returning to barrel for further maturation.
+The next phase of the project sees the wine racked off its malolactic lees into tank, and analysed in the laboratory.
+Small adjustments and additions are made before returning to barrel for further maturation.

-The cellar door team approaches the tasting component of this practical experiment with grand enthusiasm – and they are all happy to put on their science coats and watch the chemistry in action.
+The cellar door team approaches the tasting component of this practical experiment with grand enthusiasm!
+They are all happy to put on their science coats and watch the chemistry in action.

 Time to check the wine’s maturation process!
 Thankfully, it’s looking good with rounded, supple fruit characters, yet retaining wonderful freshness.
 The maturation journey is occurring in second-fill French oak, where monthly topping is undertaken to ensure the wine is kept off ullage (any amount by which a barrel is left unfilled).

-The wine has reached its optimum maturation point in barrel and put into bottle with a release date pegged for early 2017.
-The cellar door team have been dedicated participants in this project, taking in every morsel of fact and nuance in this caper that is called winemaking.
+The wine has reached its optimum maturation point in barrel.
+Put into bottle with a release date pegged for early 2017.
+The cellar door team have been dedicated participants in this project.
+Taking in every morsel of fact and nuance in this caper that is called winemaking.
 Their approach to learning about the winemaking process has been inspiring.

 What’s does the 2015 Cellar Door Project Shiraz taste like?